apolitical/impl-display-for-vec/README.md

 }
 ```

 Where did the lifetimes go?
-Years ago you would have had to specify the lifetimes, but today Rust
+Not that long ago, you would have had to specify the lifetimes on this
-is smart enough to know if one reference is going in (`&self`), and one is coming out
+function too, but today Rust is smart enough to know if one reference is going in (`&self`), and one
-(`&self.albums`) they must have the same lifetime.
+is coming out (`&self.albums`) they must have the same lifetime.

 Our code now works as you’d expect without making any unnecessary memory allocations, or consuming
 data we may want to use later.